msample/logfu/README.md

 Returns a WriterFac returns a syslog TCP Writer to the given address.
 Addr format is as per log/syslog.Dial().

-If syslog client creation fails, it returns the Stderr() Writer instead.

 #### func  UDPSyslogWriterFac

 ```go